leo-project/leofs/docs/admin/system_admin/migration.md

 1. Scripts that are provided by packages generally should be enough to run on most configurations without changes.
 If needed, change user from `leofs` to some other in "environment" config files (e.g. `RUNNER_USER=localuser`).
 Please refer to the later section for more details about environment config files.

 2. Possible pitfall includes ownership of `/usr/local/leofs/.erlang.cookie` file, which is set to `leofs` during package installation.
 This should only be a problem when trying to run LeoFS nodes with permissions of some user which is not called `leofs`, but has home directory set to `/usr/local/leofs`.
-This is not supported due to technical reasons. home directory of that user must be set to something else.
+This is not supported due to technical reasons.
+Home directory of that user must be set to something else.

-#### Running LeoFS with any form and keep LeoFS running as `root`
+#### Running LeoFS in any form and keeping LeoFS running as `root`
 For those who want to keep maximum compatibility with the previous installation.

 1. In "environment" config file, set this option